locksleyu/TODOList/TODOList/README.md

   - If physical device, plug in the device via USB cable (to any other configuration as needed such as adding the device to the account)
 - Run the app via Product->Run (⌘ R)

+Intructions to run the app via TestFlight:
+- Ask Jeff to add you to the internal testers whitelist (email to locksleyu@gmail.com)
+- Download TestFlight app on your iOS device from the app store.
+- Login to TestFlight with the email you asked to be added.
+- You should receive an email "Jeffrey Wisgo has invited you to test TODO List App!"
+- Click on that email on your iOS device, it will direct you to the TestFlight app.
+- You should now see the app in the TestFlight app, click on it to install, then run it as normal.

 2) A brief overview of the app architecture